How to make a clean and modern data analysis, Part I.

 More details can be found on the course dashboard.

-Auditing students are expected to complete all assessments (assignments, peer reviews, and participation).
-The difference between enrolling for credit is that auditing students are graded on each assignment on a pass/fail basis.
+Auditing students are expected to complete all assessments (i.e. the deliverables above).
+The difference between enrolling for credit is that auditing students are graded on each assessment on a pass/fail basis.

 STAT 545 uses Slack for course communications.
 Note that the messages sent on Slack are stored on servers outside of Canada.